AlessandroBregoli/rgclass/report/report.md

   \mathcal{L} = I - D^{-\frac{1}{2}}AD^{-\frac{1}{2}}
 \end{equation}
 The model uses the $k$ smallest positive eigenvalues of $\mathcal{L}$ in ascending order as input of the classifier.
-If the graph has less then $k$ nodes, the authors use right zero padding to get a vector of appropriate dimensions.
+If the graph has less than $k$ nodes, the authors use right zero padding to get a vector of appropriate dimensions.

-The authors then, suggest to apply a Random Forest classifier on the extracted features.
+The authors then, suggest applying a Random Forest classifier on the extracted features.
 However, since the goal of the authors was to develop a simple model, I decided to use an even simpler
 classifier: the decision tree.